FunctionLab/tapioca/README.md

 ### Usage overview

-There are two main ways to run Tapioca.
+There are three main ways to run Tapioca.
 In either case, you will need to set a few variables such that Tapioca knows where your data is located, how to read it, and how you want Tapioca to run.
 These variables are:

 #### input_file
 This is the name of the csv file contain the data which Tapioca will run on.
 This cdv file should be located in the `raw_input` folder.
 To see how to format your input file, please see the `example.csv` file in the `raw_input` folder.